sebastian-sanchez-s/IPI-23-2211/readme.md

 #### Design Pattern

-The application comprises two fundamental components: Producers and Consumers.
+This application has two fundamental components: Producers and Consumers.
-Producers are responsible for constructing standard Young tableaux, while Consumers are tasked with determining the feasibility of a given table (or solving a table).
+Producers are responsible for constructing standard Young tableaux, while Consumers are tasked with determining the feasibility of a given table, we call this solving a table.

 #### Objects and File Dependencies